Merging Multigrid Optimization with SESOP: Convergence factor analysis of SESOP-TG- TEXT for quadratic problems

-{Interestingly, through the following three lemmas, we can obtain a closed-form solution for the above minimization problem by knowing the maximal and minimal eigenvalues of $\mW_\alpha$.} \begin{lemma} $\bar r(c_1,c_{23})$ depends only on the maximal and minimal eigenvalues of $\mW_\alpha$, denoted by $\lambda_{max}$ and $\lambda_{min}$, respectively. \end{lemma} \begin{proof} See \cref{proof:lemma_1:lar:sma}. \end{proof}
+The following three lemmas provide us with a closed-form solution of this minimization problem, if the smallest and largest eigenvalues of $\mA_\alpha$ are given. \begin{lemma} For any fixed $c_1$ and $c_{23}$, $\hat r(c_1,c_{23},a_\alpha)$ is maximized at either $a_{\alpha}^{min}$ or $a_{\alpha}^{max}$, the smallest and largest eigenvalues of $\mA_\alpha$, respectively. \end{lemma} \begin{proof} See \Cref{proof:lemma_1:lar:sma:ACF}. \end{proof}